inloco/incognia-node/README.md

 ### Getting a Signup

-This method allows you to query the latest assessment for a given signup event, returning a signup assessment, containing the risk assessment and supporting evidence:
+This method allows you to retrieve the latest assessment for a given signup event, returning a signup assessment, containing the risk assessment and supporting evidence:

 ```js
 try {